-- How to quickly and easily minimize junk mail and credit card offers to limit your mail theft exposure
+- How to quickly minimize junk mail and credit card offers to limit your mail theft exposure

-- 4 ways to minimize your identity exposure (and one surefire way to stop criminals from accessing your credit files)
+- 4 ways to reduce your exposure (and one surefire way to stop criminals from accessing your credit files)

 - Why antivirus software isn’t enough to combat online identity theft (and how smart devices are becoming the new “battleground” for your data)

-- How using public Wi-Fi could be the most dangerous thing you do all day (and one simple way to virtually guarantee your safety)
+- How using public Wi-Fi may be the most dangerous thing you do all day (and one simple way to virtually guarantee your safety)

 - Why using variations of the same password is a horrible mistake (and a surprisingly easy way to protect your most sensitive online data)

-- How RFID “No Swipe” technology allows thieves to steal your credit/debit card information without your card ever leaving your pocket (and how to protect against it)
+- How RFID “No Swipe” technology allows thieves to steal information without your card ever leaving your pocket (and how to protect against it)

-…and plenty more.
-Plus, we’ll cover 7 additional actions to minimize your overall exposure as well as what to do should you become a victim of identity theft.
+Plus, we’ll cover 7 additional actions to minimize your overall exposure as well as what to do should you ever become a victim of identity theft.